Female education: Literacy programs

 While formal education is prevalent amongst Iranian women, non-formal educational intuitions are an option as well.
 Non-formal education in the Islamic Republic of Iran originated from the Literary Movement Organization (LMO), which aspired to decrease illiteracy rates in the country.
 Established in 1984, LMO's tremendous efforts rectified the Pahlavi regime's neglect in regards to educating children and populations in rural areas.
 In the late 1980s, LMO created adult literacy programs, vocational-technical schools, and religious institutions to combat high illiteracy rates.
 Adult literacy programs teach introductory reading, writing, and math in two cycles.
 While reading, writing, dictation, and arithmetic are introduced in the first cycle, the second cycle delves into Islamic studies, experimental and social sciences, and the Persian language.
-Although these educational organizations are gender inclusive, they mainly cater to women; in fact, 71% of enrollees are women between the ages of 15–45.
+Although these educational organizations are gender inclusive, they mainly cater to women; in fact, 71% of enrollees are women between the ages of 15 and 45.
 Throughout the 1990s, two-thirds of enrollees in literacy programs were women, which directly led to a dramatic rise (20%) in female literacy rates in Iran from 1987 to 1997.

 Religious schools

 Religious schools are another educational route for Iranian women.
 Their popularity is illustrated by the rise in the institution of "female seminaries" as of 2010.
-In 1984, Ayatollah Khomeini, former supreme leader of Iran, called for the creation of Jami‘at al-Zahra, an alliance of smaller religious schools.
+In 1984, Ayatollah Khomeini, former supreme leader of Iran, called for the creation of Jami'at al-Zahra, an alliance of smaller religious schools.
 This led to the creation of the first female seminary in Iran.
 These institutions offer the opportunity to earn anything from high school diplomas to doctoral degrees.
 The acceptance rate for women into these religious institutions was 28% in 2010 (7,000 accepted out of 25,000 applicants).